Delaware • New Jersey • Pennsylvania

 Please Note: Public Hearing & Business Meeting information is typically posted ~10 days before the public hearing; any additional business meeting information is shared ~10 days before the business meeting.

-The 1Q public hearing will take place on Wednesday, February 4, 2026, commencing at 1:30 p.m. via Zoom Webinar.
+The 2Q public hearing will take place on Wednesday, May 6, 2026, commencing at 1:30 p.m. via Zoom Webinar.

-- Public Hearing Agenda (pdf)
+- Public Hearing Agenda (PDF)

-Items to be heard include 20 draft dockets for withdrawals, discharges and other projects that could have a substantial effect on the Basin's water resources, all of which are listed below.
+Items to be heard include three resolutions and 11 draft dockets for withdrawals, discharges and other projects that could have a substantial effect on the Basin's water resources, all of which are listed below.
 The public is advised to check the Commission's website periodically prior to the hearing date, as items scheduled for hearing may be postponed if additional time is needed to complete the Commission's review, and items may be added up to ten days prior to the hearing date.
 In reviewing docket descriptions, the public is also asked to be aware that the details of projects may change during the Commission's review, which is ongoing.

 To Attend the Public Hearing +/- Provide Oral Testimony:

-- Click here to register for the Pubic Hearing Zoom Webinar (opens in new window).
+- Click here to register for the Public Hearing Zoom Webinar (opens in new window).
 At this link, you are able to register to attend the public hearing and register to provide testimony on matters scheduled for hearing, if desired.

 - Watch the Public Hearing livestream on the DRBC's YouTube channel (opens in new window).